 Words in specific names of academic departments are capitalized.
 This sentence is correct.
 (However, names similar to the official name are generic, such as “the journalism department” in a reference to the Mass Communication Department.)

 Original: The lecture series “Explorations in Pre-Renaissance European Art” is sold out.

 Correct : The lecture series Explorations in Pre-Renaissance European Art is sold out.

-6 Responses to “Style Quiz #3: Academic Subjects, Courses, and Lectures”
+6 thoughts on “Style Quiz #3: Academic Subjects, Courses, and Lectures”

 “He obtained a master’s degree in Economics.”